 The Texas A&M Foundation manages gifts of all types and sizes, with a focus on major gift endowments.
-When you create an endowed fund to benefit Texas A&M University, you enter into a partnership with the Foundation intended to last in perpetuity.
-The goal is to preserve the principal of your gift while increasing charitable distributions each year.
+When your charitable gift creates an individual endowed fund to benefit Texas A&M, the Texas A&M Foundation agrees to maintain those funds in perpetuity.
+The goal is to preserve the principal while providing distributions each year.

 Each of the individual endowment accounts are managed in the Foundation’s long-term investment pool (LTIP).
 We invest endowments using asset allocation to maximize growth while safeguarding capital during tough economic times.
 Investment strategies, research and due diligence are carried out by the investment team with oversight provided by the Texas A&M Foundation’s Board of Trustees.
 In addition, we maintain relationships with third-party investment consultants and other key advisors who serve as valuable resources in investment decision-making.